osmandapp/docs/content/osmand/plan-route/create-route.md

 ### Main menu

-In the tool you can create new GPX route or open existing track.
+In the tool you can create new GPX route or open and modify existing track.
 When you open 'Plan route' tool menu you find the next buttons:

 | | |
 |------------|------------|